Direct answer

 Stock perps and CFDs can both create synthetic price exposure without owning the underlying asset.
-The important differences are venue structure, collateral, funding mechanics, liquidation rules, market data, and applicable legal or consumer-protection regimes.
-A stock perp is not made safer just because it resembles a CFD, and a CFD is not automatically comparable to a crypto perp.
+Compare venue structure, collateral, funding mechanics, liquidation rules, market data, and applicable legal or consumer-protection regimes.
+A stock perp is not safer because it resembles a CFD, and a CFD is not automatically comparable to a crypto perp.

 Similarities